axelarnetwork/axelar-contract-deployments/deployment-automation/README.md

 - **Reward Pools Already Exist**: Automatically detected and handled
 - **Verifier Set Not Changed**: Automatically detected and handled
 - **Gateway Address Mismatch**: Throws error on production networks, continues on custom devnets
+- **Gateway Already Registered**: Continues deployment if proposal for registering chain on gateway is already approved

 ### Stopping Points

 The deployment process has predetermined stopping points that require external actions:

-1. **After Initial Deployment**: Verifiers need to register support
+1. **After Initial Deployment**: Verifiers need to register support and proposals need to be voted on and approved
-2. **After Verifier Registration**: Multisig proposals need approval
+2. **After Verifier Registration**: In case proposals expire they can be resubmitted
 3. **After Proposal Approval**: Final deployment steps

 At each stopping point, the tool will print clear instructions for the next command to run.